-Outdoor meetings might now be possible in your area, follow these steps to make sure you're staying safe.
+Try meeting out in the fresh air - and follow these steps to make sure you're staying safe

 Remember that you must always use the official Girlguiding forms so that we can support you if there's an accident or incident.

-Follow this step by step procedure before starting to meet.
-Once you have completed all eight steps you will be able to start meeting outdoors.
+Follow these steps before starting to meet.
+Once you have completed all 9 steps you'll be able to start meeting outdoors.

-- Contact your local commissioner and let them know that you are planning to start meeting.
+- Contact your local commissioner and let them know that you're planning to start meeting.
 Your local commissioner is the person who directly supports your unit.
 Depending on where you live, this is usually your district or division commissioner.
-Find out how much time she will need to sign off your risk assessment – it's likely to be 2 weeks.
+Find out how much time she'll need to sign off your risk assessment – it's likely to be 2 weeks.

 - Complete the outdoor face to face meetings checklist and risk assessment (PDF).
 Only continue with planning to meet if you can answer yes to every question.
-This includes checking how many people can meet in the area you live in.
 Read through the guidance for your area:

 - Use the risk assessment to consider the specific risks of coronavirus.
 Think about what you can do to reduce these risks.
 This could include handwashing facilities, social distancing, and safely using transport.
 Remember, our risk assessment documents are templates.
 They are not updated when legislation and guidance changes.
 If you need to, you can edit them to make sure they match the advice in your area.

 - Share the completed checklist and risk assessment with your local commissioner.
-Wait for them to give you the go-ahead and sign off the forms over email.
+Wait for them to give you the go-ahead and sign off the forms.

-- Keep parents and carers informed by sending them a letter detailing your plans.
-We've created a template that you can adapt for your unit.
+- Keep parents and carers informed and tell them about your plans.
+We've created a template letter that you can adapt for your unit.

 - Get parent or carer consent.
 Check our information on getting permission and ask them to complete the Information and consent form (PDF).
-These forms will be vital for track and trace if someone develops coronavirus symptoms after the meeting.
+These forms will be vital for contact tracing if someone develops coronavirus symptoms after the meeting.
 You need to keep these forms for 1 month after the activity.
 If you're meeting outside at your usual meeting place, parents and carers do not need to complete a consent form.

 - As always, make sure that your plans are in line with the health, safety and welfare procedures.
 Share your completed risk assessment with all volunteers attending your activities.

-You need to keep attendance records for 1 month after any meeting, this helps with Track and Trace and is in line with Girlguiding policies.
+You need to keep attendance records for 1 month after any meeting, this helps with contact tracing and is in line with Girlguiding policies.

 These template letters will help you get in touch with parents and carers about starting to meet again.